dk432664/Housepriceprediction/README.md

 In the problem we are provided the dataset with label digit from 0 t0 9 we have to predict how accurate it is in predicting the img of the digit and the losses held on each epochs while training the data

+#Happy Sad
+TO create a image classifier for a set of happy or sad Images using convolution,maxpooling2D layer and by doing dataproccessing using Imagedatagenerator